eyedeekay/apt-now-history/USAGE.md

   o example: "YES"

+* SKIP_INDEX= When set, apt-now will skip setting up the index file.
+If you use this option, you will need to supply your own index page.

+  o example: "NO"

 ###aptgit.conf is just a shell script

 These environment variables can also be set in a configuration file at the base